 Date of Authorship for this Version

 Ayres, Ian, "SKELETONS IN THE DATABASE: AN EARLY ANALYSIS OF THE CFPB'S CONSUMER COMPLAINTS" (2014).
 Faculty Scholarship Series.
-Paper 4876.
+4876.